 Mental health and wellness support

-The Office of Student Life's Counseling and Consultation Services: provides individual and group mental health services to students and their spouse/partners who are covered by the Student Health Insurance Plan.
+The Office of Student Life's Counseling and Consultation Services (CCS): provides individual and group mental health services to students and their spouse/partners who are covered by the Student Health Insurance Plan.
+CCS also provides a list of resources available to the university community to support students’ positive mental health.

 The Ohio State University Suicide Prevention Program (OSUSPP) engages with students, staff, and faculty to provide the university community suicide prevention education training, outreach, and advocacy programs and services.